Topics covered in this article:

 Will this affect my deliverability?

 Potentially.
-You will need to safelist and warm up your new IP address so that email clients get familiar with your sending cadence and volume.
-If you forget to this, you may find you’ll have less reliable email delivery, including test emails to your own inbox.
+As mentioned above, you will need to safelist and warm up your new IP address so that email clients get familiar with your sending cadence and volume.
+If you forget to do this, you may find you’ll have less reliable email delivery, including test emails to your own inbox.
 There’s a lot more information about how to warm up and take care of your IP address on this site.
 Please carefully follow our recommended IP warmup plan.

 I need some guidance on warming up my new IP.
 Can you offer assistance?

 We have some general guidelines in our IP warmup support article.
-Please start there to help plan your segmented campaigns sending after July 25th.
+Please start there to help plan your segmented campaigns.
 WordFly support can provide a second set of eyes on the plan and offer suggestions once you determine what emails and segment totals you have to send.
 If you have other questions, reach out.

 Can we get our own dedicated IP address?